MohammadUT/Geo_event-QA/README.md

 This includes:

 APE software (.jar)
+config.json: configuration files
-configuration files as config.json constraint files as constraints.json
+constraints.json: constraint files
 GeoTaxonomy.rdf: a combined ontology of CCD ontology and tool onotlogy based on geooperator categories .
-GeooperatorsAnnotation.json: the tool annotation file as input to APE.
-Solution workflows in the text format: solutions.txt
+GeooperatorsAnnotation.json: the tool annotation file as input to APE. solutions.txt: solution workflows in the text format

 ## Installation